Podcasts – Research, Narration & Production

 I’ve always been passionate about the subject of the Irish abroad, and the impact they have made on world history.
 As a travel writer, I always looked for Irish connections wherever I went.
 I was never disappointed.

-In my new series, ‘Turtle Bunbury’s Global Irish’, I look at some of the more extraordinary Irish people who have found fame and infamy around the world in centuries past.
+In the first series of ‘Turtle Bunbury’s Global Irish’, I look at five extraordinary Irish people who have found fame and infamy around the world in centuries past.
 The first episode zeroes in on the fabulously named Hercules Mulligan, the tailor who saved George Washington’s life, twice.
 The second is about the polar explorer Ernest Shackleton, while the third looks at an amazing woman from Cork who became something of an angel to the gold-miners and gun-slingers of the Wild West.

 The series is a collaboration with The Irishman, a delicious malt whiskey from Walsh Whiskey.
 It is produced by Liam Mulvaney (11 for 10 Productions), who also composed the theme music.